 The back is home to a large image of the cooler showing off the H.D.T.
 (Heat-pipe Direct Touch) base along with a host of contact information at the bottom.

-The sides of the OCZ Gladiator Max are reserved for the multitude of features and specifications.
+The sides are reserved for the multitude of features and specifications.

 Inside the box, the cooler and bundled accessories are housed inside a foam protector to keep them safe during transit.
 The list of accessories is as follows: